hansen-audio/dsp-tool-box/README.md

 ## Summary

 The ```dsp-tool-box``` contains very basic DSP algorithms.
-All algorithms can operate on one frame (4 channels) at a time.
+Algorithms can operate on one sample at a time.
 Like this an update of a parameter can be done any time while processing.

 ### Dependency map

 ```
 dsp-tool-box
-+-- aligned-allocator
 +-- googletest
 ```